Sign Reversal of Boer-Mulders Functions from Semi-inclusive Deep-Inelastic Scattering to the Drell-Yan Process

 Equation~(\ref{eq:eq3}) shows that the three amplitudes, $A^{\sin\phi_S}_T$, $A^{\sin(2\phi-\phi_S)}_T,$ and $A^{\sin(2\phi+\phi_S)}_T$, depend on the transverse spin direction of the target nucleon.
 The first amplitude, $A^{\sin\phi_S}_T$, is a convolution of the nucleon Sivers function and the unpolarized distribution of the pion.
 Since pion's unpolarzied parton distributions are positive-definite, the sign of $A^{\sin\phi_S}_T$ directly reflects the sign of the nucleon Sivers function, allowing a test of the sign-reversal prediction for nucleon Sivers functions.

 The other two amplitudes in Eq.~(\ref{eq:eq3}), $A^{\sin(2\phi-\phi_S)}_T$ and $A^{\sin(2\phi+\phi_S)}_T$, are related to the convolution of the pion BM function and nucleon's transversity ($h_1$) and pretzelosity ($h^{\perp}_{1T}$) distributions, respectively.
 For the $\pi^-$-induced DY process on a transversely polarized proton target, such as in the COMPASS experiment, $u$-quark dominance implies that $A^{\sin(2\phi-\phi_S)}_T$ is proportional to the product of the pion's $\bar u$ valence-quark BM function and the proton's $u$-quark transversity distribution.
-Since the sign of the proton's $u$-quark transversity distribution is found to be positive~\cite{Mauro_13}, a measurement of the sign of $A^{\sin(2\phi-\phi_S)}_T$ in polarized $\pi^ - p$ DY would determine the sign of pion's valence-quark BM function.
-As shown in Table II, the pion valence-quark BM function has the same sign as proton's $u$ valence-quark BM function in the DY process.
-Therefore, once the sign of the pion's valence-quark BM function is known, the sign of proton's $u$-quark BM function in the DY process can be determined.
-More specifically, if $A^{\sin(2\phi-\phi_S)}_T$ in polarized $\pi^ - p$ DY is found to be positive, then the sign of proton's $u$-quark BM function in the DY process will be positive and the predicted sign reversal of BM function will be confirmed.
+Since the sign of the proton's $u$-quark transversity distribution is found to be positive~\cite{Mauro_13}, a measurement of the sign of $A^{\sin(2\phi-\phi_S)}_T$ in polarized $\pi^ - p$ DY would determine the sign of pion's valence-quark BM function. \bc{Once the sign of the pion's valence-quark BM function is known, Table II shows that the sign of proton's $u$-quark BM function in the DY process can be determined.} More specifically, if $A^{\sin(2\phi-\phi_S)}_T$ in polarized $\pi^ - p$ DY is found to be positive, then the sign of proton's $u$-quark BM function in the DY process will be positive and the predicted sign reversal of BM function will be confirmed.
 In contrast, a negative $A^{\sin(2\phi-\phi_S)}_T$ would cast doubt on the prediction of sign reversal.